 Reduce speed to low and add the flour in three additions, scraping down the sides as necessary.

 In a medium bowl, beat cream cheese until smooth.
 Add in the brown sugar.
 Beat on high until the brown sugar granules break down and it is a smooth consistency.
 Add chocolate chips and stir by hand.

 Scoop out 1/4 cup of the sugar cookie dough for each cookie, dividing each in half.

-Flatten the bottom half of the cookie in your hand, then put a teaspoon or two of the orange cream cheese in the center.
+Flatten the bottom half of the cookie in your hand, then put a teaspoon or two of the cream cheese filling in the center.
 (You can fill them with up to a tablespoon of filling, just make sure the edges of the cookie dough can seal.)